 Energy Studies Minor

-The Energy Studies Minor is offered to all undergraduate majors at the University of Notre Dame.
-This minor prepares students to become successful leaders from all disciplines who understand the complexity of the energy challenge and are better prepared to provide goods and services that allow an acceptable quality of life in a more energy efficient manner.
-In addition, students are able to draw from technical and non-technical resources to move our country and the world toward a sustainable energy future.
+The Energy Studies Minor is a minor open to all undergraduate students in all majors and colleges at the University of Notre Dame.
+This minor is intended to prepare students to become successful leaders who understand the complexities of society's energy challenges.
+In addition, students will draw from technical and non-technical resources to move our country and the world toward a more sustainable energy future for all.
 The Energy Studies Minor offers two tracks from which students may select.

 - Track 2 is a non-technical track, intended to provide students of any major with a broader perspective of the business, societal, and political considerations of energy generation and use.